-- 2.2.4 A Tender Committee is formed with 12 members from various divisions of SOMO.
+2.2.4 A Tender Committee is required to be formed with 12 members from various divisions of SOMO.
 Bids received by facsimile are to be placed in separate envelopes and forwarded to the Tender Committee, who are to open the bids at an appointed time and ensure that all qualifying bids meet the stated criteria.
 Any bids received via means other than facsimile are to be excluded from selection.
-During 2004 SOMO updated its policies to accept bids submitted by email. - 2.2.5 The Tender Committee recommends the successful bidders, based on a range of criteria, including price and the reliability, reputation and geographical positioning of the purchaser.
-For Kirkuk petroleum, SOMO has a stated policy of only selling to end-users. - 2.2.6 The Committee's recommendation is required to be sent to the Minister of Oil for final approval.
+During 2004, SOMO updated its policies to accept bids submitted by email.

+The Tender Committee is required to recommend the successful bidders, based on a range of criteria, including price and the reliability, reputation and geographical positioning of the purchaser.
+For Kirkuk petroleum, while SOMO has a stated policy of only selling to endusers, certain reliable traders are also considered.

+The Committee's recommendation is required to be sent to the Iraqi Minister of Oil for final approval.
 Approval by the Minister may be verbal or in writing.
-Subsequent to approval, contracts are required to be signed with the successful bidders. - 2.2.7 The CPA Senior Advisor reviews and concurs with the business policies utilized by SOMO.
-He also performs reviews of contracts signed and tenders awarded.
+Subsequent to approval, contracts are required to be signed with the successful bidders.

+We were informed by the CPA Senior Advisor that he reviewed and concurred with the business practices utilized by SOMO.
+He also informed us that he performed reviews of contracts signed and tenders awarded.

-Our findings are noted in section 4.
+Our findings are noted in sections 4.2.1 and 4.2.2.